Yui007/AniSubsAI/README.md

 # AniSubsAI

-A desktop application for transcribing and translating audio files to generate subtitles, built with Python and PyQt6.
+A desktop application for transcribing and translating audio files especially made for anime to generate subtitles, built with Python and PyQt6.

 ## Overview